UnbanTwin/Aubrey-voice-recognition/readme.md

-note: you need to be runny a web server to run aubrey, I recomened simple: npm install simple -g
+note: you need to be runny a web server to run aubrey, I recomend simple: npm install simple -g